ionos-cloud/ionosctl/docs/subcommands/server-create.md

   -p, --password string            [CUBE Server] Initial image password to be set for installed OS.
 Works with public Images only.
 Not modifiable.
 Password rules allows all characters from a-z, A-Z, 0-9
   -q, --quiet                      Quiet output
       --ram string                 The amount of memory for the Server.
 Size must be specified in multiples of 256. e.g. --ram 256 or --ram 256MB (required)
-      --ssh-key-paths strings      Absolute paths for the SSH Keys of the Direct Attached Storage --template-id string         [CUBE Server] The unique Template Id (required) -t, --timeout int                Timeout option for Request for Server creation/for Server to be in AVAILABLE state [seconds] (default 60)
+  -k, --ssh-key-paths strings      [CUBE Server] Absolute paths for the SSH Keys of the Direct Attached Storage
+      --template-id string         [CUBE Server] The unique Template Id (required) -t, --timeout int                Timeout option for Request for Server creation/for Server to be in AVAILABLE state [seconds] (default 60)
       --type string                Type usages for the Server (default "ENTERPRISE")